dnstld/spa-starter-scss/README.md

-# Bootstrap 4 Boilerplate
+# SPA Starter

-Initial structure to develop one page website
+Single page application initial structure

 ## What I using?